austin-putz/GenSel/README.md

 Anything related to GenSel program from Iowa State.
 Writen for genomic selection and GWAS analysis for linear and categorical traits.
 This program only handles animals with phenotypes **and** genotypes.
 Please refer to Hao Cheng's Julia package JWAS [here](https://github.com/reworkhow/JWAS.jl) for more information on this program.
 That package will handle more complex models (maternal, repeatability, etc) and single-step analyses based on their [GSE paper](https://gsejournal.biomedcentral.com/articles/10.1186/1297-9686-46-50).

+If you were wondering how to run gensel, I hope this helps.
+Here is an example of my run with gensel and how I set up a shell script to run all my traits back-to-back.
+I currently have around 500 columns in my dataset.
+Doing all these GWAS analyses would be quite difficult so shell scripting comes in handy (as always).

 ## About

 GenSel was created and written at Iowa State University by Rohan Fernando ([here](https://www.linkedin.com/in/rohan-fernando-b2123520/)) and Dorian Garrick (now at Massey University in New Zealand, see [here](https://www.linkedin.com/in/dorian-garrick-7a248667/)).